Can You Sync OneDrive to External Drive?

 “OneDrive is now an essential part of my storage requirement.
 I use Microsoft OneDrive to store both my business and personal data.
 But since I upload too much data on OneDrive, my OneDrive is quickly being flooded with a large number of files and the storage limit is getting smaller and smaller.
 How can I sync OneDrive to external hard drive easily?”

 OneDrive provides users with 5 GB of free storage and up to 1 TB of purchased storage.
-So, the files which you want to sync OneDrive to PC are easy to exceed the storage that your computer can offer.
-Therefore, it is wise to have an alternative storage drive that allows you to sync OneDrive folder to external hard drive.
-This alternative storage can be located within the system, on an external hard drive, or on a separate partition.
+So, the files which you sync OneDrive to PC are easy to exceed the storage limit of your computer.
+Therefore, it is wise to install an external drive and sync OneDrive folder to external hard drive.

 Why Sync OneDrive to External Drive?

-Better Way to Keep Data Safe: Files can be easily damaged offline and online for a variety of reasons, especially due to ransomware virus attacks.
+• Better Way to Keep Data Safe: Files can be easily damaged offline and online for a variety of reasons, especially due to ransomware virus attacks.
 For this reason, you can sync OneDrive to an external hard drive to put double security on your files.
+In other words, keep important files and documents in multiple locations and reduce the risk of data loss.

 If you are going to sync OneDrive with an external drive, then the next two methods will be so much helpful for you to try.

-How to Sync OneDrive to External Drive Easily in 2 Ways
+2 Methods: Automatically Sync OneDrive to External Drive

 According to the OneDrive two-way sync function provided by the OneDrive desktop app, as long as the hard drive is connected to a PC or Mac, OneDrive will treat the external hard drive as a normal part of your local device.
 This means that you can sync OneDrive with an external hard drive just as you would sync any other folder on your computer.